 Perspective: Mark Starford, Sadler Brown Architecture

-At Sadler Brown Architecture we found out more from Mark Starford, a Chartered member of both RIBA and RISA.
+At Sadler Brown Architecture we found out more from Mark Starford, a Chartered member of both RIBA and RIAS (Royal Institute of Architects in Scotland).
 The firm have significant experience in delivering both large and smaller residential developments.

 Mark established that Sadler Brown Architecture does not tend to use BIM in the delivery of smaller projects.
 As reflected by his experience within the industry Mark, stated that “… clients on smaller projects just want to have drawings so they can speak to builders or get best prices for materials.”

 However, Mark agrees that one of the greatest advantages of BIM is during the construction phase.
 This is when those delivering the project need to extract relevant and necessary information.
 It can also help in the forming and performing of maintenance programmes.

 A recent project of Mark’s required a 3D CAD model mostly due to the complex forms of the building.
 Mark commented that the 3D model gave him huge advantages over the last curved building he designed which used 2D AutoCAD: “I have been able to advise the client of areas of things like walls roofs & floors, which when you have a complex curved shape is very problematic, but essential for someone like a stone mason trying to price walling.”

 Although Mark recognised the advantages of BIM he was not convinced that the advantages of BIM in smaller projects equates to those in larger projects, stating that “From my experience the construction teams on larger projects have a lot more managerial levels to them” and felt that ultimately larger projects and their design teams were better suited to managing BIM processes.

 Finding a real advocate for the BIM process, we spoke to Mark Crowe at BIM Academy – part of the Ryder Alliance.
 Mark provided insight into the way that BIM is successful in the production of smaller projects.